ISISComputingGroup/ibex_developers_manual/Developer-Server-Build.md

 ## EPICS

-You need to be using a Visual Studio compatible with the build server, currently `Visual Studio 2019` and from "help about" it needs to be `16.11.*` or later
+You need to be using a Visual Studio compatible with the build server, currently `Visual Studio 2022`

 ### Quick Instructions